Domestic Accounts definition

 Domestic Accounts means Accounts for which the account debtor has its principal place of business in the United States.

-Domestic Accounts means all Accounts arising from sales to Customers that (i) maintain their chief executive office in the United States of America, or (ii) are organized under the laws of the United States of America or any state thereof, or (iii) is the government of the United States of America or of any state, municipality, or other political subdivision thereof.
+Domestic Accounts means Accounts with respect to which the Account Debtor maintains its chief executive office in the United States or is organized under the laws of the United States or any State thereof.

 Domestic Accounts means, collectively with respect to any Credit Party, all rights to payment for goods sold or leased or for services rendered or to be rendered by such Credit Party, whether or not earned by performance, and all sums of money or other proceeds due or becoming due thereon, including, without limitation, all “accounts” (as defined in the UCC) of such Credit Party, whether secured or unsecured, now existing or hereafter created.